WHAT IS BIOTECHNOLOGY?

 - White biotechnology.
 The industrial branch works to improve manufacturing processes, the development of biofuels and other technologies to make industry more efficient and sustainable.

 - Yellow biotechnology.
 This branch is focused on food production and, for example, it carries out research to reduce the levels of saturated fats in cooking oils.
+Its main function is to genetically improve products so that there is a higher quantity or quality of food

 - Grey biotechnology.
 Its purpose is the conservation and restoration of contaminated natural ecosystems through, as mentioned above, bioremediation processes.